Preserving Whales' Voices

 Watlington was put in touch with bio-acoustician Dr. Roger Payne, who later founded Ocean Alliance.
 Dr. Payne, along with colleagues Katy Payne and Scott McVay, investigated and realized that what they were hearing were fixed rhythmic patterns of repeated sound: in other words, song.

 Since this discovery that whales sing songs, Dr. Payne and Ocean Alliance have gathered songs from whale populations throughout the world.
 Ocean Alliance’s whale song library now contains more than 2,400 recordings from fourteen different geographic regions.
 The library totals more than 6,000 hours of sounds and is the largest collection of humpback recordings.
 In 2020, Ocean Alliance began digitizing 341 reels through a Council on Library and Information Resources, Recordings at Risk grant and an additional 102 reels through board contributions.
-In 2021, Ocean Alliance received funding form the Coller Foundation to digitize an additional 1,800 reels and cassettes.
+In 2021, Ocean Alliance received funding from the Coller Foundation to digitize an additional 1,800 reels and cassettes.

 A recently digitized recording from 1953 by Frank Watlington, two humpback whales and calf off Gibbs Hill Light, Bermuda: